autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-training.md

 When authoring a training/inference [scripts](https://github.com/aws/amazon-sagemaker-examples/blob/master/advanced_functionality/autogluon-tabular-containers/scripts/),
 please refer to SageMaker [documentation](https://sagemaker.readthedocs.io/en/stable/overview.html#prepare-a-training-script).

-Here is one of the possible training scripts, which takes AutoGluon parameters as a YAML config and outputs predictions, models leaderboard and feature importance:
+Here is one of the possible `TabularPredictor` training scripts, which takes AutoGluon parameters as a YAML config and outputs predictions, models leaderboard and feature importance:

 ```{.python}
 import argparse